NordicSemiconductor/pc-nrfutil/README.md

 * Version 0.5.2 generates legacy firmware packages compatible with **nRF SDK 11.0 and older**
 * Versions 1.5.0 and later generate modern firmware packages compatible with **nRF SDK 12.0 and newer**
+* Versions 4.0.0 and later generate modern firmware packages compatible with **nRF SDK 15.1 and newer**

+**Note**: In order to generate firmware images, compatible with **nRF SDK 12.0 to nRF SDK 15.0**, use `--no-backup` switch during generation of DFU settings.

 ## Installing from PyPI